You Must Meet These 4 Requirements to Receive Section 8

 - Extremely Low Income- 30 percent of the area’s median income level.

 - Very Low Income- 50 percent of the area’s median income level.

 - Low Income- 80 percent of the area’s median income level.

 The income limits will also differ based on the number of people in the family.
-Income limits are created for families containing anywhere from one individual to families containing eight individuals.
-Extremely low-income for a family of one may be $15,000 a year, but for a family of eight, an extremely low-income level may be $30,000 a year.
+Income limits are created for families containing anywhere from one individual to eight individuals.
+Extremely low-income for a family of one may be $15,000 a year, but for a family of eight, $30,000 a year may be an extremely low-income level.

 HUD grants priority for Section 8 vouchers to those who would be classified as extremely low-income levels and then to those with very low-income.
-There are certain circumstances which would allow a family with a low-income status to be granted a Section 8 voucher.
-The PHA would usually make this decision, but reasons could include those who are classified as “continuously assisted” by public housing programs or those who are in HUD-assisted home ownership programs.
+Low-income status are typically last in line, but could be granted a Section 8 voucher if they were classified as “continuously assisted” by public housing programs or those who are in HUD-assisted home ownership programs.

 How Is a Family's Income Calculated?:

-When determining the yearly income of a family and whether they are eligible for Section 8, many factors are taken into consideration.
-All sources of income are included when calculating a family’s income.
+To determine the yearly income of a family and whether they are eligible for Section 8, many factors are looked at.
+All income sources are included when calculating a family’s income.
 These sources include: